hollis-mccray/subcomponent/README.md

 **Base items** are fundamental items.
 These either are harvested or have crafting requirements that are simple enough not track, i.e. raw ore.

 **Recipes** are crafted from base items.
 They have a list of ingredients that may either be raw items or other crafted items as well as a quantity crafted (defaults to 1).

+## 🤝 Contributing

+Currently this project is in early stages.
+Comments are welcome.